 The Razer Kraken V3 X have a satisfactory leakage performance.
 They leak audio at a high volume, although it shouldn't be too audible if you're listening to audio in a moderately loud environment.

-The noise handling performance of the Razer Kraken V3 X's mic is good.
+The noise handling performance of the Razer Kraken V3 X's mic is decent.
 It can separate your voice from moderate ambient noise around you, like if you're at a gaming tournament.
 However, the background noise is still present as you speak.

 Update 04/21/2021: We incorrectly reported that the companion app was compatible with macOS.
 However, you won't be able to access this app on macOS.
 We have updated our review to reflect these results.